Meet the cast of A Christmas Carol on BBC One

-It’s a narrative that by no means will get outdated.
-A Christmas Carol, Charles Dickens’s timeless festive novella, has been tailored time and time once more for movie and TV, however every new telling is all the time one thing to look ahead to.
+It’s a narrative that by no means will get previous.
+A Christmas Carol, Charles Dickens’s timeless festive novella, has been tailored time and time once more for movie and TV, however every new telling is at all times one thing to look ahead to.

-The BBC’s new adaptation, a three-part Christmas Carol miniseries airing within the run-up to Christmas, is actually no exception.
+The BBC’s new adaptation, a three-part Christmas Carol miniseries airing within the run-up to Christmas, is definitely no exception.

-With a youthful tackle Scrooge and a bunch of spectacular visible results, the sequence, which is co-produced by American community FX, guarantees a recent and thrilling tackle the story of greed and redemption.
+With a youthful tackle Scrooge and a number of spectacular visible results, the collection, which is co-produced by American community FX, guarantees a recent and thrilling tackle the story of greed and redemption.

-Peaky Blinders author Stephen Knight is the person chargeable for adapting the beloved textual content.
+Peaky Blinders author Stephen Knight is the person accountable for adapting the beloved textual content.

-Right here’s every part you might want to know in regards to the sequence’ forged and characters….
+Right here’s every part you have to know concerning the collection’ forged and characters….

 Man Pearce performs Ebenezer Scrooge

 Who’s Ebenezer Scrooge?
-One of the vital well-known and beloved literary villains of all time, Scrooge is the mean-spirited outdated miser who’s visited by three ghosts in the midst of the evening and has been portrayed numerous instances on display, together with by Alastair Sim, Michael Caine (in The Muppet Christmas Carol) and Invoice Murray (in Scrooged).
+One of the well-known and beloved literary villains of all time, Scrooge is the mean-spirited previous miser who’s visited by three ghosts in the midst of the evening and has been portrayed numerous occasions on display screen, together with by Alastair Sim, Michael Caine (in The Muppet Christmas Carol) and Invoice Murray (in Scrooged).

 - Right here’s why Scrooge is youthful – and warmer – in Steven Knight’s A Christmas Carol

 What else has Man Pearce been in?
-Man Pearce first rose to fame within the hit Aussie cleaning soap Neighbours, and broke via into movie enjoying a drag queen in Australian comedy Priscilla, Queen of the Desert.
-He went on to star in plenty of acclaimed Hollywood films, together with LA Confidential, Christopher Nolan’s Memento, and The Highway.
-Extra just lately, he has starred in Iron Man three, and Mary Queen of Scots earlier this yr.
+Man Pearce first rose to fame within the hit Aussie cleaning soap Neighbours, and broke by into movie enjoying a drag queen in Australian comedy Priscilla, Queen of the Desert.
+He went on to star in a variety of acclaimed Hollywood films, together with LA Confidential, Christopher Nolan’s Memento, and The Street.
+Extra not too long ago, he has starred in Iron Man three, and Mary Queen of Scots earlier this 12 months.

 Andy Serkis performs the Ghost of Christmas Previous

 Who’s the Ghost of Christmas Previous?
-The primary of the three spirits to go to Scrooge earlier than Christmas, the Ghost of Christmas Previous is chargeable for whisking outdated Ebenezer again in time, to look at his life when he was youthful and extra harmless.
+The primary of the three spirits to go to Scrooge earlier than Christmas, the Ghost of Christmas Previous is accountable for whisking previous Ebenezer again in time, to look at his life when he was youthful and extra harmless.
 The character has been performed by each female and male actors down the years.

 What else has Andy Serkis been in?
-Though some might battle to recognise Andy Serkis from his face, he’s starred in a number of of the preferred films of the previous few a long time – typically behind a layer of CGI.
+Though some might wrestle to recognise Andy Serkis from his face, he’s starred in a number of of the most well-liked films of the previous few a long time – usually behind a layer of CGI.

-Serkis has performed such roles as devious ring-addict Gollum in Peter Jackson’s Lord of the Rings trilogy, Supreme Emperor Snoke within the Star Wars sequels, and simian hero Caesar within the current Planet of the Apes movies.
-He has additionally appeared in Black Panther, and directed 2018’s Jungle Guide adaptation Mowgli: Legend of the Jungle.
+Serkis has performed such roles as devious ring-addict Gollum in Peter Jackson’s Lord of the Rings trilogy, Supreme Emperor Snoke within the Star Wars sequels, and simian hero Caesar within the latest Planet of the Apes movies.
+He has additionally appeared in Black Panther, and directed 2018’s Jungle E book adaptation Mowgli: Legend of the Jungle.

 Stephen Graham performs Jacob Marley

 Who’s Jacob Marley?
-Jacob Marley is Scrooge’s outdated, useless enterprise accomplice, who comes again to hang-out his former buddy and announce the approaching arrivals of the three Christmas spirits.
+Jacob Marley is Scrooge’s previous, lifeless enterprise companion, who comes again to hang-out his former pal and announce the upcoming arrivals of the three Christmas spirits.

 What has Stephen Graham been in?
-Graham is maybe greatest identified for his extremely acclaimed collaborations with filmmaker Shane Meadows – in This Is England and 2019’s Channel four miniseries The Virtues.
-The Scouse actor has additionally had notable roles in Line of Responsibility, HBO interval drama Boardwalk Empire (enjoying Al Capone) and, just lately, in The Irishman, Martin Scorsese’s gangster epic produced for Netflix.
+Graham is probably greatest identified for his extremely acclaimed collaborations with filmmaker Shane Meadows – in This Is England and 2019’s Channel four miniseries The Virtues.
+The Scouse actor has additionally had notable roles in Line of Obligation, HBO interval drama Boardwalk Empire (enjoying Al Capone) and, not too long ago, in The Irishman, Martin Scorsese’s gangster epic produced for Netflix.

 Who’s Bob Cratchit?
-The type, beneficiant household man and Scrooge’s clerk is usually a sugary-sweet counterbalance to Scrooge’s dour persona, however this Bob Cratchit provides barely suppressed rage at his miserly employer to the combo.
+The type, beneficiant household man and Scrooge’s clerk is commonly a sugary-sweet counterbalance to Scrooge’s dour persona, however this Bob Cratchit provides barely suppressed rage at his miserly employer to the combination.

 What has Joe Alwyn been in?
 Joe Alwyn’s first position was the lead within the army satire Billy Lynn’s Lengthy Halftime stroll, directed by Ang Lee.
-He has since appeared in movies corresponding to The Favorite, Boy Erased and Mary Queen of Scots.
-He’s additionally identified for courting pop music celebrity Taylor Swift.
+He has since appeared in movies reminiscent of The Favorite, Boy Erased and Mary Queen of Scots.
+He’s additionally identified for courting pop music famous person Taylor Swift.

 Charlotte Riley performs Lottie / The Spirit of Christmas Current